Tony Hackworth

-Anthony Hackworth (born 19 May 1980) is an English footballer, an attacking midfielder, who is currently player-coach at Northern Counties East Football League Premier Division club Pickering Town.
+Anthony Hackworth (born 19 May 1980) is an English footballer, an attacking midfielder, who is currently Manager at Northern Counties East Football League Premier Division club Pickering Town.

 Career

 Hackworth started his career at Leeds United where he made three first team appearances, one in the League Cup and two in the UEFA Champions League against Barcelona and Lazio.
 He then moved to Sogndal on loan.

 Hackworth moved to Notts County for a fee of £120,000 after failing to make an impact on the Leeds first team.
 He did not make much of an impact there either and only started 23 games in three years and only scored two goals in that time, against York City in the Football League Trophy, and AFC Bournemouth in the league.
 Hackworth had slightly more luck during his final few seasons at Notts County as he increased his appearances to 64 and his goal total to three but, in the end, he was transfer listed and then released following agreement of a settlement figure.

 He moved to Scarborough on loan in March 2004 and made his debut against Leigh RMI.
 Following his release from Notts County, Hackworth signed permanently for Scarborough in summer 2004 and became a first team regular.
 Hackworth was released by Scarborough in May 2006 but re-signed again at the start of July 2006.
 He scored nine goals in 39 appearances in the 2006–07 season.
 After Scarborough's dissolution in 2007, Hackworth became a free agent.

 A short move up the coast road saw Hackworth join Whitby Town and again he quickly became a first team regular.
 On 2 November 2007, Hackworth moved to Conference North team Harrogate Town.
 Hackworth went directly into the Harrogate squad and made his debut appearance at Wetherby Road against Alfreton Town on 3 November.
 His only goal for the club was against Stalybridge Celtic on 9 February 2008.

 Following a spell of goalless games for Harrogate Town, Hackworth was finally released and rejoined his former club Whitby Town, where he became vice-captain.